samboy/rg32hash/README.md

 compatible).

-rg32test.js is a script to convert the first command line argument given to it in to a string.
+rg32test.js is a script to convert the first command line argument given to it in to a hex digest string compatible with sqa/do.test.sh.
 Note that Javascript treats a string of Unicode characters as a string where each character is its own number between 0 and 1114112; since the RG32 code assumes that each code point is between 0 and 255, I use https://github.com/mathiasbynens/utf8.js in rg32test.js to convert a Javascript string in to a form which is
 1) Unicode compatible (anything above 255 becomes multiple numbers)
 2) Standards compliant

 If the Javascript string is not converted first, Unicode characters with a numeric value above 255 will be converted in to an eight-bit number